Linux Networking and Troubleshooting

 Static IP versus DHCP

 When putting a device on the network, we must determine if the device should use a static or dynamic address.
 In this lesson we'll assess the differences between using dynamic vs. static IPs, walk through configuring both, and look at the DHCP request sequence.

 As a system administrator, you may be required to serve mulitple IP addresses from the same host.
 In this lesson, we look at how to accomplish this, and configure multiple IP addresses on the same network interface.

 NIC Bonding and Teaming

 In this lesson, we discuss the differences between bonding and teaming, and look at examples of both.

-In this lesson we revisit the routing tables, static routes, and discuss how to troubleshooting routing issues.
-Routing issues tend to come up when adding or removing equipment from the nextwork, and when things break.
-Knowing how to troubleshooting and resolve routing issues is an essential skill in Linux networking.
+In this lesson we revisit the routing tables, static routes, and discuss how to troubleshoot routing issues.
+Routing issues tend to come up when adding or removing equipment from the network, and when things break.
+Knowing how to troubleshoot and resolve routing issues is an essential skill in Linux networking.

 Domain Name Service (DNS)

 In this lesson, we look at what it takes to resolve locally using the

 /etc/hosts.
 Understanding the ordering in nsswitch.conf is necessary to troubleshoot host resolution issues.
 Additionally, being able to map an IP to a hostname locally can be beneficial when troubleshooting and testing.